 It is a true bright red in cold process soaps.

 It makes true red with 2 tsp. per pound of oils.
-This is a great usage rate for red!

 Perfect for melt and pour and hot process soaps.

 It will not bleed or migrate into other colors.

 Don't let the color this mica is in the jar fool you.
 In the jar it looks pink.
 This is because of a unique mixing process we used to make this red.
 Add a bit to soap or oils and watch it turn bright red.
 It's magic!